HarrisonHemstreet/HarrisonHemstreet/README.md

 - 💬 Ask me about running 🏃‍
 - 📫 How to reach me: Twitter: @TheHemstreet Email: harrisonhemstreet@gmail.com Carrier Pigeon: he'll know the way
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Rust is my favorite programming language
+- ⚡ Fun fact: Rust is superior to Go